Reduced government revenue

-The central government’s fiscal account, including the National Insurance Scheme, shows revenue of NOK 336 billion and expenditure of NOK 278 billion in the first quarter of 2014.
-This gives an increase in the surplus before net transfers to the Government pension fund Global.
+The central government’s fiscal account, including the National Insurance Scheme, shows revenue of NOK 352 billion and expenditure of NOK 299 billion in the second quarter of 2014.

 The quarterly figures are subject to random fluctuations, and must be interpreted with caution.